 Zouk, Clarke Quay, and town (millennials, we all know what town means), just to a name a few hot spots we frequent in Singapore.
 There, that pretty much exhausts the list of things to do we have readily at hand whenever someone asks us out.
 We’ll even make the bold statement of saying the age-long question of ‘what to do later ah?’ tops ‘what to eat later?’ as one of the toughest question known to a Singaporean.

-Contrary to our belief and for the benefit of the readers of this list, here’s a tantalizing list of things to do in Singapore to help you plan your next weekend or even weekday schedule!
+Contrary to our belief and for the benefit of the readers of this list, here’s a tantalizing list of what to do in Singapore that goes beyond of the Singapore Zoo, Marina Bay Sands and the theme park to help you plan your next weekend or even weekday schedule!
 Go and do something different this weekend.

 If you’re all about that outdoor living, the first few things to do on this list are for the adventurers out there.